fourlastor-jams/into-the-wip/documents/The Concept Document.md

 ### Player Experience
 #### Mechanics: the rules of the game world
 * ##### What are the character's goals?
     Defeat enemies, and capture other pokemons.
-Obtain abilities and powerups, items, etc. Gain experience points.
+Obtain abilities and powerups, items, etc. Gain experience and level up.

 * ##### What abilities does the character have?
     The avatar:
-    * move around the overworld
+    * move around the strategic map
-    * interact with npc's
+    * interact with npc's and other exciting nodes

     The pokemons (on the strategic board):
     * move